Information below is for fuel injected vehicles. If your vehicle is equipped with a carburetor let me know.

 Remove the fuel filter from the retainer or mounting bolt.
 For most filters which are retained by band clamps, loosen the fastener(s) and remove the filter.
 For some filters, it may be necessary to completely remove the clamp and filter assembly.

-To install: Before installing a new filter, apply a few drops of clean engine oil to the male tube end of the filter.
+Before installing a new filter, apply a few drops of clean engine oil to the male tube end of the filter.
 This will ensure proper attachment and prevent a fuel leak.

 Position the filter and retaining bracket with the directional arrow facing away from the fuel tank, towards the throttle body.